eliamartani/talk-vuejs-testing/README.md

 #### Installing manually :muscle:

-You'll need to install the `jest` package in your project:
+You'll need to install the `jest` in your project:

 ```cmd
 yarn add jest jest-transform-stub jest-vue-preprocessor babel-jest vue-jest @vue/test-utils --dev
 ```

-Are you facing `Unexpected token {`? *I faced...*
+Are you facing `Unexpected token {`?
+If so, it means your project has a lack of some libraries

 ```cmd
 yarn add babel-core babel-preset-env --dev
 ```

-Now begins the configuration...
+After that, we need to configure some files so we'll be good to go:

-- `.babelrc`:
+- .babelrc:

 ```javascript
 {